 A competitive analysis is a strategic tactic used to identify and evaluate competitors.

-What is the purpose of a Competitove Analysis?
+What is the purpose of a Competitive Analysis?

-The purpose of a competitor analysis is to determine the competitor’s strengths and weaknesses relative to your own product.
+The purpose of a competitive analysis is to determine the competitor’s strengths and weaknesses relative to your own product.